FACT-Finder-Web-Components/documentation/markdown/3.x/en/core-result-dispatcher.md

 You can subscribe to the ResultDispatcher for raw data or to change the result before it is dispatched.
-This is indeed what all data related FACT-Finder Web Components do.
+This is indeed what all data related FactFinder Web Components do.
 They subscribe to ResultDispatcher to get notified when new data is available.

 The ResultDispatcher is in the module: